plyght/birch/packages/client/README.md

 });
 ```

-When you hit a 429 response, Birch automatically:
+When a 429 response occurs, Birch automatically:
 1. Detects the API key being used
-2. Calls the Birch daemon to rotate
+2. Calls the daemon to rotate keys
-3. Gets the next key from the pool
+3. Retrieves the next key from the pool
-4. Retries your request immediately
+4. Retries the request immediately

 ## Usage Examples